NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 How would you design this pipeline based on your current knowledge?
 Which GCP and/or non-GCP tools would you use?
 For now focus on the ingestion part of things.

-How would you collect datapoints and bring them into your cloud environment reliably?
+How would you collect data points and bring them into your cloud environment reliably?

 No actions needed yet.
 Please solely think about the architecture.